elina-mns/Tweets-Analysis/README.md

 * Usage of Swifter framework to search inside the collection of tweets with specified parameters
 * Fetch tweets with SwiftyJSON framework
 * Calculate a score based on the amount of positive and negative tweets on a particular topic
-* Update a UI with emojies = reactions
+* Update UI with emojies = reactions

 <img src="https://github.com/elina-mns/Tweets-Analysis/blob/main/Tweets%20Analysis/Assets.xcassets/1.png"
 width=300, height=600,